kalagam1/waph-kalagam1/hackathon1/README.md

 ### Level 4:

 I used the details HTML tag with the ontoggle event to trigger the alert.
 The payload successfully executed and displayed the message “Level 4: Hacked by Mahitha Kalaga”.
-This confirms the application only filters specific tags like <script> but still allows dangerous event attributes.
+This confirms the application only filters specific tags like script but still allows dangerous event attributes.

   - Payload: details open ontoggle="alert('Level 4: Hacked by Mahitha Kalaga')"
-  - Code Guess: echo str_ireplace("<script>", "", $_GET["input"]);
+  - Code Guess: echo str_ireplace("script", "", $_GET["input"]);

 ![level 4](/images/level4.jpeg)